rnabioco/pneuro-onc-browsers/README.md

 `index.md` markdown file using markdown syntax.
 A header in yaml format customizes the content and various fields.
 A featured image can be added that will display on the main and project pages (`featured.png` in same directory as `index.md`).

+To add a new publication:

+Download new bibtex and paste into publications.bib.
+I run searches on TexMed, check new publications, and copy the tex output.

+Use [Academic cli](https://github.com/wowchemy/hugo-academic-cli) to add publications from publications.bib file to the content/publications directory.
+Note proceeds in chronological order (newest first) and often complains about formatting of the Month field, which must be text (Jan, not 01).

+academic import --bibtex publications.bib

 The site is uses the academic template from wowchemy.
 Documentation is available https://wowchemy.com/docs/.

 The site is rebuilt by netlify automatically when a new commit is pushed to github (https://app.netlify.com/sites/pneuroonccellbrowsers/deploys).